ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Introduction

-In our experiments, we apply ProSparse to the ReLUfication of LLaMA2~\cite{touvron2023llama2}.
-Activation sparsity of 89.32\% and 88.80\% are successfully achieved for LLaMA2-7B and LLaMA2-13B respectively, with performance comparable to original Swish-activated versions on various LLM benchmarks.
-Furthermore, we demonstrate the practical inference acceleration effect of higher activation sparsity by applying an approximate algorithm and an accurate algorithm to the inference of models with different sparsity.
-For the approximate one, we use PowerInfer~\cite{song2023powerinfer}, which achieves state-of-the-art speedup ratios tailored for sparsely-activated LLMs at the expense of potentially inaccurate inference due to the mistakes of activation predictors.
-For the accurate one, we implement two GPU operators that leverage the input-side and output-side sparsity during the computation of ReLU-activated FFN layers.\footnote{Codes for these two operators are available at \url{https://github.com/Raincleared-Song/sparse_gpu_operator}.} The experimental results demonstrate that those models with higher sparsity can achieve more significant inference acceleration with both algorithms.
+In experiments, we apply ProSparse to the ReLUfication of LLaMA2~\cite{touvron2023llama2} and end-size MiniCPM~\cite{hu2024minicpm}.
+Activation sparsity of 89.32\%, 88.80\%, and 87.89\% are successfully achieved for LLaMA2-7B, LLaMA2-13B, and MiniCPM-1B, respectively, with performance comparable to their original Swish-activated versions on various LLM benchmarks.
+Furthermore, we demonstrate the practical inference acceleration of higher activation sparsity, by respectively applying an approximate algorithm and an accurate algorithm to the inference of models with different sparsity.
+For the approximate one, we use PowerInfer~\cite{song2023powerinfer}, which achieves state-of-the-art speedup ratios tailored for sparsely activated LLMs but risks inaccurate inference due to the mistakes of activation predictors.
+For the accurate one, we implement and release two GPU operators that leverage the input-side and output-side sparsity during the computation of ReLU-activated FFNs\footnote{Source codes for these two operators are available at \url{https://github.com/Raincleared-Song/sparse_gpu_operator}.}.

+The experimental results demonstrate that models with higher sparsity can achieve more significant inference acceleration with both approximate and accurate algorithms (e.g., up to 4.52$\times$ speedup with PowerInfer).
+Moreover, comprehensive analyses are conducted to figure out the quantitative relationship between the activation sparsity and the regularization factor, making the activation sparsity obtained by ProSparse more controllable.
+We also discuss the rationality of progressive $L_1$ regularization, empirical methods of performing supervised fine-tuning (SFT) on sparsely activated models, and the sparsity distribution among distinct datasets or layers.

-In summary, we make the following contributions in this paper: (1) We propose ProSparse, an effective ReLUfication method that converts non-ReLU LLMs into much sparser ReLU-activated LLMs without decreasing model performance.
-(2) Sparsely-activated versions of LLaMA2-7B and LLaMA2-13B comparable to their original Swish-activated versions in performance are both obtained and available.\footnote{Available at \url{https://huggingface.co/SparseLLM/prosparse-llama-2-7b} and \url{https://huggingface.co/SparseLLM/prosparse-llama-2-13b} respectively.} (3) We demonstrate the practical inference acceleration effect of higher activation sparsity that ProSparse can reach.
+In summary, we make the following contributions in this paper: (1) We propose ProSparse, an effective ReLUfication method that converts non-ReLU LLMs into much sparser ReLU-activated LLMs without performance degradation.
+(2) Sparsely activated versions of LLaMA2-7B, LLaMA2-13B, and MiniCPM-1B comparable to their original Swish-activated versions in performance are both obtained and available\footnote{Models are respectively available at \url{https://huggingface.co/SparseLLM/prosparse-llama-2-7b}, \url{https://huggingface.co/SparseLLM/prosparse-llama-2-13b}, and \url{https://huggingface.co/SparseLLM/ProSparse-MiniCPM-1B-sft}.}.
+(3) We demonstrate the practical inference acceleration effect of higher activation sparsity that ProSparse can reach.
+Valuable observations and analyses are also conducted.